PoissonJ/angular2-nodejs-seed/README.md

 - Clone repo
 - `npm install`
-- `gulp` will start a browersync session
+- `gulp` will start a browersync session and open browser to `localhost:4000`